 Once you are aware of your emotions and habits, you can schedule your action steps accordingly.

-Review your calendar to look for places where you can schedule time to work toward your goal.
+Review your calendar to look for places where you can schedule a time to work toward your goal.

-Decide how much time you have each day for goal related action steps.
+Decide how much time you have each day for goal-related action steps.

 Block out the time on your schedule in order to take action toward your goal.

 Track the hours you spend working toward your goal—this will indicate if you have been sticking to it.

 Determine how productive you were each day.
 On a scale of 1-10, how focused were you when working toward your goal?
 Was it a productive day?

 Write down your reflections in your journal or in the document you use specifically for goal progress tracking